-A loss of limb can have a lasting impact on one’s ability to work and can also affect one’s quality of life.
+A loss of a limb can have a lasting impact on one’s ability to work and can also affect one’s quality of life.
 These types of injuries are typically sustained in jobs where heavy machinery is used.
-One of the most common types of accidents leading to loss of limb is when a worker’s arm or leg becomes caught in between two heavy objects.
+One of the most common types of accidents leading to loss of a limb is when a worker’s arm or leg becomes caught in between two heavy objects.

 While these accidents can occur in any industry, construction workers and industrial workers are often victims of these accidents.

 In addition to the excruciating pain, these injuries can result in expensive medical bills and can have a serious impact on one’s ability to perform work.

 To learn more about these injuries and eligibility for benefits click here.

 Shoulder injuries can occur during a single incident or can develop over a long period of time.